mgranja/Flight_Delay_Prediction_Model/README.md

 After all of the models were created and processed, we assessed the performance of the classification model.

-We summazrized the Class Prediction Accuracy, ROC AUC, Precision and Recall scores in the table below.
+We summarized the Class Prediction Accuracy, ROC AUC, Precision and Recall scores in the table below.

 ![Prediction Summary](ML_Scores.png)